High Capacity Metro Train: Order and design phase

 The mockup carriages used for the consultation phase were placed on public display at Birrarung Marr from 9–17 February 2018.
 The display concluded during Melbourne's White Night event with a light show.

 By June of that year, manufacturing had commenced, with the first body shells arriving at Newport Workshops from CRRC's facility in China.

-The HCMTs were expected to begin testing in November 2018 and enter passenger service on the Cranbourne and Pakenham lines in 2019.

-The first revenue service for the HCMT was the 8:31am service from Pakenham on the Pakenham line on 27 December 2020.
-This was an extra service and regular timetabled services didn't commence until 31 January 2021, when the new PTV timetable was introduced.

-On 9 May 2022 the Victorian Government announced it was procuring an additional 5 HCMT sets for use on the Melbourne Airport rail link, to bring the total order to 70.
+On 9 May 2022, the Victorian Government announced it was procuring an additional 5 HCMT sets for use on the Melbourne Airport rail link, to bring the total order to 70.

 Contract and construction

 The trains are being delivered as a public–private partnership (PPP) between the State of Victoria and Evolution Rail Pty Ltd, under the Partnerships Victoria agency.
 The initial contract specified that the consortium would be responsible for the design, construction and delivery of 65 trains, as well as the construction of a heavy maintenance facility and depot in Pakenham East, the construction of a light maintenance facility in Calder Park, and the provision of two simulators for driver training.
 It also stated that the consortium would be responsible for the maintenance of the HCMTs throughout their lifetime, as well as the operation and maintenance of the depots and simulators over the same time frame.

 Evolution Rail is a consortium composed of CRRC Changchun Railway Vehicles, Downer Rail and Plenary Group.

 CRRC Changchun is leading the development and design for the HCMTs, and is manufacturing the train bodies as a joint venture with Downer Rail.
-60% of construction is "local content" from a Victorian manufacturing supply chain.
+At least 60% of construction is "local content" from the Victorian manufacturing supply chain.
 Downer leads the delivery and maintenance of the sets, as well as the construction of the new rail yard facilities.
 Frames for bogies will be manufactured by Hoffman Engineering in Bendigo.
 The Australian arm of Times Electric is manufacturing the traction motors and other electrical systems in Morwell, and SIGMA Air Conditioning is building the heating and cooling systems in Derrimut.
 Assembly of wheel sets and bogies is being performed by Downer at Newport Workshops.
 Plenary Group is responsible for the financial management of the project, and the debt is financed by a group of investment banks led by Westpac.

 The contract did not prescribe specific design elements of the HCMTs, but required that the design fulfil a number of objectives, centred on the provision of a "safe and comfortable journey for passengers".

-The total value of the PPP is around $2.3 billion.
+The total value of the PPP was around $2.3 billion.